timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practice as described in [@!RFC9364].

+# IP Networking

+To increase reachability, publication service operators SHOULD make use of dual-stack IP networking, i.e. make their public facing services and the publication engine available via both IPv4 and IPv6 at the same time.
+Dual-stack publication services help bridge between publishers and RPs in case those are constrained to different address families.

 # IP Address Space and Autonomous Systems

 To prevent failure scenarios which persist beyond remediation, the topological